jamunafisheries/jamunafisheries.github.io/docs/DEPLOYMENT.md

 **3. GitHub Pages not enabled:**
 - Go to repository Settings > Pages
-- Ensure source is set to "Deploy from a branch"
+- Ensure source is set to "GitHub Actions"
-- Select `gh-pages` branch
+- Verify the workflow file exists

 **4. 404 errors:**
 - Check that `index.html` is in the root directory
 - Verify all file paths are correct
 - Clear browser cache

+**5. Permission errors:**
+- The workflow now uses GitHub's official Pages deployment
+- No need to manually create gh-pages branch
+- Permissions are handled automatically

 ### Getting Help
 - Check GitHub Actions logs for error details